Ankhtepot/PortfolioBlazorApp/Portfolio.BlazorApp/README.md

 Ports used:
 -1437 - MSSQL
--8081 - ASP.NET Core API - Backend (also 8080 now - TODO: remove one, 8080 for Frontend)
+-8081 - ASP.NET Core API - Backend

 ### Running with Docker
 Run the application using the following command in root